Terms and conditions for a hotel

 - Money back guarantee

-This terms and conditions template is suitable for a hotel that takes some bookings from the guests physically.
-The hotel may offer other services in addition to rooms, such as venue hire, business meeting facilities, and leisure facilities (spa treatments, swimming pools, gyms).
 It can be customised easily to reflect how your business operates.
+Your hotel may offer other services in addition to rooms, such as venue hire, business meeting facilities, and leisure facilities (spa treatments, swimming pools, gyms).

-Your terms and conditions are the contract between you and your guests.
+Your T&C are the contract between you and your guests.
 Unless you set out your terms clearly, you leave your business open to guests overstepping boundaries (such as check-in and check-out times) and to complaints that unrealistic service levels were not met.

 Of course, even the most well written T&C aren't going to prevent difficult customers finding something to grumble about, but they should protect you from more serious claims that you haven't provided the level of service that your guests expected.